-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

-NPRs Lynn Neary reports.
+NPR's Lynn Neary reports.

 LYNN NEARY: It may not be the Second Coming, but as one wag already said, this is the most excitement a tablet has generated since Moses handed down the Ten Commandments.

-This news came as other rumors were running rampant about the Apple tablet.
+NEARY: This news came as other rumors were running rampant about the Apple tablet.
 Imagine an iPhone with all its apps - well, that says Craig Teicher, editor of the blog eBookNewser, is what a tablet might look like, only bigger.

 NEARY: Now, all this talk of a whiz-bang new device that can be used as a souped up e-reader and pits Apple against Amazon seems to be making Amazon a little skittish.
-Its been coming out with its own news, saying it too would offer better terms for publishers on e-books and authorizing the development of new apps for the Kindle, which is currently a single-purpose device.
+It's been coming out with its own news, saying it too would offer better terms for publishers on e-books and authorizing the development of new apps for the Kindle, which is currently a single-purpose device.

-Mr. MICHAEL HYATT (CEO, Thomas Nelson Publishers): I love it.
+MICHAEL HYATT: I love it.

 NEARY: Michael Hyatt is CEO of Thomas Nelson Publishers.

-Mr. HYATT: When Apple came out with the iPod and with iTunes, there was really nobody that could match the technology and really compete.
+HYATT: When Apple came out with the iPod and with iTunes, there was really nobody that could match the technology and really compete.
 And what we have today is the clash of the titans.

-NEARY: Until now, Hyatt says, Amazons grip on the e-book market has been so complete that publishers had to accept their terms on everything, including the price of e-books.
+NEARY: Until now, Hyatt says, Amazon's grip on the e-book market has been so complete that publishers had to accept their terms on everything, including the price of e-books.

-NEARY: And thats what the Apple tablet potentially offers publishers, says Yair Reiner - the opportunity to give readers a richer e-book experience.
+NEARY: And that's what the Apple tablet potentially offers publishers, says Yair Reiner - the opportunity to give readers a richer e-book experience.

-Mr. REINER: Author interviews, unlimited amount of additional material like photographs and videos.
-I think thats pretty exciting for publishers, not just in terms of being able to perhaps charge more but also in terms of being able to perhaps make more interesting content that brings aboard new and different kinds of audiences.
+REINER: Author interviews, unlimited amount of additional material like photographs and videos.
+I think that's pretty exciting for publishers, not just in terms of being able to perhaps charge more but also in terms of being able to perhaps make more interesting content that brings aboard new and different kinds of audiences.

 NEARY: In one example of how a tablet device might work as an e-book, a textbook company has created a video that shows how a student could not only highlight passages and take notes, but also listen to a lecture.
 Michael Hyatt, whose company, Thomas Nelson, is a leading Christian book publisher, says the tablet might even enhance one perennial bestseller, the Bible.

-Mr. HYATT: The Bible is full of opportunities to explain, to go further, to get behind the story, to provide the archaeological background, the historical background.
+HYATT: The Bible is full of opportunities to explain, to go further, to get behind the story, to provide the archaeological background, the historical background.
 So I think of all the products that we produce, the Bible lends itself to this format more readily.

 NEARY: One other thing to keep in mind, says Craig Teicher, is that unlike dedicated e-book readers like the Kindle, you can do a lot of different things with the tablet, and buy a lot of products other than books.

-Mr. TEICHER: Maybe you have sort of an iTunes portal that you buy your music and your e-books and your podcasts and your movies all at the same time and just dump them on this device and then get on the train, you know.
+TEICHER: Maybe you have sort of an iTunes portal that you buy your music and your e-books and your podcasts and your movies all at the same time and just dump them on this device and then get on the train, you know.

 NEARY: Yes, so Apple can provide a store the way Amazon can provide a store.

-Lynn Neary, NPR News, Washington.
+NEARY: Lynn Neary, NPR News, Washington.

-INSKEEP: If youre one of the people whose dreams could come true, or be crushed, you can follow Apples announcement later today at npr.org.
+INSKEEP: If you're one of the people whose dreams could come true, or be crushed, you can follow Apple's announcement later today at npr.org.
 Live coverage of the event on our blog All Tech Considered begins at 1:00 Eastern time.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.